 During the Victorian times, it was popular for brides to carry fresh orange blossoms, even as wreaths attached to their veils, as a symbol of love and future prosperity.
 In the Chinese culture, the orange is a symbol of good luck.

 Aromatherapy.
 Orange essential oil is used in aromatherapy for relaxation.

 Cosmetic industry.
 The essential oil extracted from oranges' peels, flowers, leaves, and twigs has aromatic properties that are used in cosmetics, perfumes, creams, and soaps.

 Pharmaceutical industry.
 The volatile oils extracted from sweet oranges are used in pharmaceutical products for their antibacterial properties.

 Beverage industry.
 The ascorbic acid of oranges is added to many commercial beverages with the purpose of enriching their nutritional value.

 Industrial uses.
-The orange peel is also used as a component in plastics, in cleaning products, and powdered for dietary and sports supplements.
+The orange peel is also used as a component in plastics and cleaning products, and it is powdered for dietary and sports supplements.